Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Methods

-Moreover, by analyzing author contribution statements collected in previous studies~\cite{xu2022flat,lin2023remote}, we further validate our detection results by examining changes in scientists' self-reported contributions throughout their careers (Supplementary Fig.~\ref{figs6}B).
-Results indicate that junior scientists primarily engage in a significant proportion of technical tasks, such as conducting experiments and analyzing data, and less in conceptual tasks, such as conceiving ideas and writing papers.
-Nevertheless, the proportion of conceptual work significantly increases during their tenure as junior scientists and reaches saturation at a high level (60\% or more) upon transition to becoming established scientists.
-This finding validates our definition of role-transition by demonstrating a shift in the nature of scientists' contributions from participating in research projects to leading them.
+Moreover, by analyzing author contribution statements collected in previous studies~\supercite{xu2022flat,lin2023remote}, we further validate our detection results by examining changes in scientists’ self-reported contributions throughout their careers (Extended Data Fig. 4b).
+Results indicate that junior scientists primarily engage in a large proportion of technical tasks, such as conducting experiments and analyzing data, and less in conceptual tasks, such as conceiving ideas and writing papers.
+Nevertheless, the proportion of conceptual work significantly rises ($p<0.01$ and $df=1$ in Cochran-Armitage test) during their tenure as junior scientists, reaching saturation at a high level (60\% or more) upon transition to becoming established scientists.
+This finding validates our definition of role-transition by demonstrating a shift in the nature of scientists’ contributions from participating in research projects to leading them.